tldraw/ai/README.md

 #### `useTldrawAi`

 The `useTldrawAi` hook adds an extra layer of convenience around the ai module.
-This hook handles many of the behaviors standard behaviors for you.
+This hook handles many of the standard behaviors for you.
 While we expect to expand this hook to support more configration, you may find it necessary to create your own version of this hook (based on its source code) in order to customize it further.

 The hook responds with three methods: `prompt`, `repeat`, and `cancel`.